Jessime/Jessime.github.io/_posts/2019-12-09-phd_program.md

 In some programs, classes remain a significant requirement for many years.
 This was not the case for me.
 By my second year, and for the rest of my graduate school career, lab was 80-90% of my time.
 Here's what "research" meant for me.

 We'd always start with a hypothesis.
+For example:

 > lncRNAs with higher GC content are more likely to be found in the nucleus.